Although Reykjavik is technically a cold, remote small port city, it’s actually an exciting hub of art, design, cafe culture and historial treasures.

 Art is everywhere; there’s vibrant street art scene with murals around every corner, houses are painted in different colours, and galleries display everything from Viking artefacts to Icelandic Impressionists.

 And let’s not forget, Reykjavik is home to a hot dog stand that is second to none.

 The drive from Keflavik airport to Reykjavik should have been simple.
 After a terrible, sleepless video game drive of aquaplaning and tempting the fuel tank to its final drops, we reached Iceland’s capital.

 The absence of a dark night proved an asset as we scanned street signs for the hotel.
+I had learned how to pronounce Reykjavik (like Ray-kya-vik).
+But now there were street names to untangle.
 We had gotten lost a dozen times trying to navigate the truly un-pronounceable and un-rememberable street names.